 9, 10, J, Q, K, A

 In this deck, there are still the same four suits one is familiar with (♥♦♣♠), and there are two copies of each card.
 This means, for example, there are two copies of the K♣, or two copies of the 9♦.

 Pinochle is traditionally a two-player card game, however, in the modern day, partnership Pinochle, played with four players, is considered the standard.

-In two-player Pinochle, also known as two-handed Pinochle, each player will be dealt 24 cards and will compete against each other.
-In four-player Pinochle, the game will be played with two teams.
+In Two-Handed Pinochle, each player will be dealt 24 cards and will compete against each other.
+In a four-player game, you will play with two teams.
 The two partners will combine their scores at the end of each hand.

 A game with 3 players has a special rule due to the odd number of players.
 Each player in the game will be dealt 15 cards, and 3 cards will be discarded into a pile separated from the play area.
 This pile is called the “kitty” or the “widow’s hand.”
 Three-handed Pinochle has some elements of the Skat card game in it.

 A game begins with the deal.
 Depending on the number of players, the dealer will distribute cards in the above proportions.

 Next is the bidding phase.
 Like another fun trick-taking game, Spades, Pinochle operates on a system of “bids” or “contracts.”
-However, unlike in Spades, bids or contracts in the Pinochle card game are optional.
+However, unlike in Spades, bids or contracts are optional here.